hrnrxb/Advanced-Code-Plagiarism-Detection-Tool/README.md

 - Enhance visualization aesthetics
 - Add command-line arguments

-Just open an issue or submit a pull request!
+Just open an issue or submit a pull request😁

 ## 📄 License
 - This project is licensed under the MIT License – see the [LICENSE](https://github.com/hrnrxb/Advanced-Code-Plagiarism-Detection-Tool/main/LICENSE) file for details.